Al-Tawashi Mosque

-Al-Tawashi Mosque (جَامِع الطَّوَاشِيّ), is one of the historical mosques in Aleppo, Syria, dating back to the Mamluk period.
-It is located in al-Qasileh district of the Ancient City of Aleppo, near the Bab al-Nairab.
-It was built in 1348 by Safi ad-Dine Jawhar al-Allani al-Tawashi.
+The Al-Tawashi Mosque (جَامِع الطَّوَاشِيّ), is a mosque in Aleppo, Syria, dating from the Mamluk period.
+It is located in al-Qasileh district of the Ancient City of Aleppo, a World Heritage Site, near the Bab al-Nairab.

+Overview

+It was built in 1348 CE by Safi ad-Dine Jawhar al-Allani al-Tawashi.
 It was renovated and enlarged in 1537 by Saadallah bin Ali bin Osman al-Malati.

 The mosque is characterized with its short minaret, the decorated columns, and its main gate topped with traditional oriental muqarnas.